-The RuntimeVisibleAnnotations attribute is a variable-length attribute in the attributes table of a ClassFile, field\info, or method\info structure (§4.1, §4.5, §4.6).
+The RuntimeVisibleAnnotations attribute is a variable-length attribute in the attributes table of a ClassFile, field_info, or method_info structure (§4.1, §4.5, §4.6).
 The RuntimeVisibleAnnotations attribute records run-time visible annotations on the declaration of the corresponding class, field, or method.
-The Java Virtual Machine must make these annotations available so they can be returned by the appropriate reflective APIs.

-There may be at most one RuntimeVisibleAnnotations attribute in the attributes table of a ClassFile, field\info, or method\info structure.
+There may be at most one RuntimeVisibleAnnotations attribute in the attributes table of a ClassFile, field_info, or method_info structure.